Canine Goose Control

 The nest is then destroyed and removed.
 This normally encourages geese to leave the site and not return.

-Corn oil used for addling Eggs that do not float get oiled Oiled eggs returned to nest
+Corn oil used for addling Eggs that do not float get oiled Oiled eggs returned

 4.)
 REPORTING AND DOCUMENTING